MSlobody/Enrichment-Analysis-of-Ion-Channels/README.md

 <br/><br/>

+The metric used to bin tissues as having high expression of a particular gene (1) or low expression (0) might be too stringent to identify enriched ion channel genes.
+By binning tissues that had a higher expression than the mean + 1 standard deviation three additional tissues were recovered.
+The amygdala, hippocampus and putamen were enriched in ion channel genes with high expression (Figure 4B).
+By testing an even less stringent metric (>mean are binned as 1) all 10 previously identified tissues were recovered in addition to six more.
+These six additional tissues included the cerebellar hemisphere, spinal cord, substantia nigra, heart – atrial appendage, kidney – cortex and pancreas (Figure 4B).

 ![image](https://user-images.githubusercontent.com/60348796/117226979-d5bc4900-ade3-11eb-8a60-9ebe348b5182.png)

 **Figure 4 Contingency table example and impact of increasing stringency metric on tissues enriched with ion channel genes.**